CybercentreCanada/assemblyline4_docs/docs/integration/python.md

         }
     }

-    # Adding metadata (such as source of the files or anything you want!)
+    # Adding metadata (such as the source of the files or anything you want!)
     my_meta = {
         'my_metadata' : 'value',     # any metadata of your liking
         'my_metadata2' : 'value2'     # any metadata of your liking